ulpiansystems/miso-policies-and-terms/subprocessors.md

 *   [Cloudflare](https://cloudflare.com) When you request data from our website or application, the data may be transmitted via cloudflare.
 This is restricted to things like the images and code and **not** case data.
-Any case data stored in our application is served directly from our EU based servers and does not pass through cloudflares servers.
+Any case data stored in our application are served directly from our EU based servers and do not pass through cloudflares servers.
 Cloudflare helps us ensure the security and performance of our website and application.
 *   [Chargebee](https://www.chargebee.com) We use this to handle all the data to do with your subscription.
 Your billing address and contact details are